satishsurath/archive.summarizeme.io/README.md

 ## 🚧 Work in Progress 🚧

 ### ✅ Implemented Features:
-- **Summarize Text and URLs:** Easily summarize content from plain text or web pages.
+- **Summarize Text, URLs and PDF files:** Easily summarize content from plain text, web pages or PDF files.
 - **Unlimited Token Support with Chunking:** No more token size limits!
 The chunking feature allows seamless summarization of any length of text or URL, providing a smooth and efficient experience.
+- **Local SQLite File Storage:** Automatically save all files to a local SQLite file.
 - **Hash-Based Database Storage for Fast Retrieval:** Optimize the retrieval process by storing the text's hash in our database, allowing for quicker access to existing summaries and saving time.
-- **Local SQLite File Storage:** Automatically save all files to a local SQLite file.
 - **Stats for Nerds:** Display additional statistics and raw JSON output.
 - **Dark Mode Support:** Enhance your experience with our dark mode feature.

 ### 🔜 Upcoming Features:

-- Summarize text extracted from PDF files.
 - Add a Privacy Notice.
 - Enable Session Management.
 - Implement SPAM Protection.